-Project management is a broad term that encompasses several methods and strategies that are used to develop, plan, organize, and execute all phases of a project’s lifecycle.
-There are a plethora of popular project management methodologies that each have their strengths and weaknesses and best use cases.
-Some of the most commonly used strategies include Lean, Scrum, Critical Path, Kanban, Six Sigma, Prince2®, Agile, and Waterfall.
+Project management is a broad term encompassing several methods and strategies to develop, plan, organize, and execute all phases of a project’s lifecycle.
+There are many popular project management methodologies, each with strengths and weaknesses and best use cases.
+The most used strategies include Lean, Scrum, Critical Path, Kanban, Six Sigma, Prince2®, Agile, and Waterfall.

-To determine the optimal methodology, the project manager needs to take several factors into account.
-Initially, the nature of the project itself must be considered, as certain methods may be better suited.
+The project manager needs to consider several factors to determine the optimal methodology.
+Initially, the nature of the project itself must be considered, as specific methods may be better suited.
 In cases where the advantages of one approach aren’t distinct, the company’s objectives, culture, and preferences should also influence the decision.
 The waterfall project management methodology, a longstanding industry dominator, remains a preferred choice in many organizations.
-Additionally, for professionals seeking to enhance their project management skills, the Post Graduate Program in Project Management provides valuable insights and knowledge.
+Additionally, a project management bootcamp provides valuable insights and knowledge for professionals seeking to enhance their project management skills.

 What Is Waterfall Project Management?

-The waterfall approach to project management methodology is a strategy that is used to manage all aspects of a project using a linear and sequential process.
+The waterfall approach to project management methodology is a strategy used to manage all aspects of a project using a linear and sequential process.
 The name is derived from the linear strategy wherein one category “falls” into the next.
-Much like a waterfall cascade, one process cannot start until the other has been completed and approved.
+Much like a waterfall cascade, one process can start once the other has been completed and approved.
 Once a stage closes and the next begins, it can be difficult and expensive to revisit a previous stage using this method.
-Because of this, it is preferred when there are clearly defined goals and processes in place.
+Because of this, it is preferred when clearly defined goals and processes are in place.
 Essentially, it is the opposite approach of agile project management, where adjustments and adaptations are made continuously throughout a project to consider feedback and other alternations as they arise.

 Also Read: Understanding KPIs in Project Management